Kaizen R/W

 What is Kaizen R/W?

-An editorial reading environment for fiction writers.
-It reads your manuscript for pacing, repetition, rhythm, and intent, then leaves marks you can dismiss, teach, or revisit later.
+It's a reader for fiction writers.
+It reads your draft for pacing, repetition, rhythm, and intent, then leaves marks you can dismiss, teach, or come back to.

 Is this a grammar checker or a writing AI?

 Neither.
-It does not rewrite your book into someone else's voice, and it is not a brainstorming chatbot.
-It acts more like a close reader with memory.
+It doesn't rewrite your book and it isn't a chatbot.
+It's a close reader with memory.

 Finished drafts.
-The story should already exist on the page.
-Kaizen R/W is built for revision, not ideation.
+The story should already be on the page.
+This is for revision, not brainstorming.

 Through the dictionary.
-When you dismiss a mark or explain why something is intentional, that decision is saved locally and carried into future readings.
+When you dismiss a mark or explain why something's intentional, that decision gets saved locally and carried into the next read.

 What happens to my manuscript?

-Your draft stays in your browser unless you trigger an AI action.
-When you do, the relevant text is forwarded to the provider you selected for that request.
-See the privacy page for the full data path.
+Your draft stays in your browser until you ask for an AI action.
+When you do, the relevant text gets sent to the provider you picked.
+The privacy page shows the full path.

 Can I use my own API key?

 Yes.
-Bring your own Anthropic or Google key and pay your provider directly.
-Your key is stored locally in your browser.
+Bring an Anthropic or Google key and pay your provider directly.
+The key stays in your browser.

 Does it work with multi-chapter novels?

 Yes.
-You can work chapter by chapter while keeping the same dictionary and revision memory across the manuscript.
+You can work chapter by chapter and the dictionary and revision memory stick with the whole manuscript.

 Plain text, Markdown, and DOCX.
-You can also paste directly into the app.
+You can also just paste text in.

 What does "kaizen" mean?

 Continuous improvement.
-Small decisions that compound into a sharper next pass.
+Small decisions that add up to a cleaner next pass.

 Start with a reading.